 - A: Yes, definitely.
 Taking the ‘wait and see’ approach runs the risk of allowing your child’s prescription to rise as they grow older, increasing their risk of developing serious eye diseases in the long run.

-Family Vision Solutions serves patients from Houston, Bellaire, Hunters Creek Village, and Piney Point Village, Texas and surrounding communities.
+Family Vision Solutions serves patients from Spring, Aldine, The Woodlands, and Houston, Texas and surrounding communities.